prottoy83/BWHS/README.md

 What this server able to do:

 Listen to client requests: YES
-Differ requests: NO
+Differ requests: YES
-Open Files from filesystem: NO
+Open Files from filesystem:
 Send Files over network: NO
 Responses based on requests: NO